Colocation Servers

 4. Scalability: Hybrid architectures facilitate swift scaling as per requirements.
 This is particularly advantageous for applications that experience seasonal surges in usage or unpredictable expansion.

-5. Disaster Recovery: The cloud is inherently integrated and redundant, enabling businesses to mirror critical data and applications between their on-premises infrastructure and the cloud.
+5. Disaster Recovery: The cloud is built for integration and redundancy.
+It lets businesses mirror critical data and apps between on-premises systems and the cloud.
 This assures uninterrupted operations even in the face of unforeseen outages.

 Crafting a Hybrid Cloud Strategy